jcpaik/sofa-manuscript/vault/xd. Injectivity Hypothesis/xx. Right-Lipschitzness of h (dump).md

 No. I'm showing $\sigma \leq 1$ conditioned that $h \geq 1$.

-IF $h_K \leq 1$, then clockwise rotation seems to absorb a lot of right side.
+IF $g_K \leq 1$, then clockwise rotation seems to absorb a lot of right side.
 So the same conclusion seem to hold.

 IF $\sigma \leq 1$ can be shown unconditionally, then max $\sigma$ deplets $h$ as fast as it can.
 Smaller $g$ is also increasing $h$ less.